 At sea, navigation is a matter of life and death.
 Out of sight of land, how can you tell where you are?
 Time and Longitude tells the story of the quest to find longitude at sea in the age before satellite navigation, and showcases Harrison's celebrated sea clocks.

 This gallery looks at the historical need to develop increasingly accurate time keeping see amazing objects including the actual GPS receiver used by Sir Robin Knox-Johnston on his record-breaking round-the-world voyage of 1994.

-Astronomers Royal's apartments
+Astronomers Royal apartments

 The role of Astronomer Royal was created by Charles II in 1675, when he appointed John Flamsteed to draw up a map of the heavens with enough accuracy to be reliable for navigation.
-Since Flamsteed there have been 14 Astronomers Royal, including Edmond Halley and Nevil Maskelyne, each of whom have contributed to the world’s understanding of the stars, time and space.
+Since Flamsteed there have been nine Astronomers Royal, including Edmond Halley and Nevil Maskelyne, each of whom have contributed to the world’s understanding of the stars, time and space.

 The beautiful Octagon Room was designed to observe celestial events including eclipses, comets and planetary movements.
-However, the positioning of Flamsteed House meant that the original purpose of the Observatory could not be fulfilled from the Octagon Room.
+However, the positioning of Flamsteed House meant that the original purpose of the Royal Observatory could not be fulfilled from the Octagon Room.
 With big windows, the room was perfect for watching the sky, but not ideal for positional observations, because none of the walls were aligned with a meridian.
-Most important positional observations were actually made in a small 'shed' in the Observatory gardens, though King Charles II remained blissfully unaware of this.
+Most important positional observations were actually made in a small outhouse in the gardens, though King Charles II remained blissfully unaware of this.

 The Time Ball